 A professional development team consisting of a curriculum specialist in English language arts, and five instructional coaches provide high quality, research-based professional development to teachers and administrators.
-Instructional coaches specialize in reading, writing, mathematics/science, the integration of technology into the instructional program, and the development digital literacy skills to improve academic achievement
+Instructional coaches specialize in reading, writing,

 Decisions are made regarding the types of professional development that will be delivered based on analysis of data including student achievement data, site leadership, and teacher input.
 These include, but are not limited to whole-group professional development, in-class coaching, coaching during weekly collaboration, lesson development and planning, backward-mapping, and analysis of formative and summative student achievement data.
 The professional development team provides training and professional development specifically designed to improve the academic achievement of English Learners